 These adorable blankets are simply begging for hugs.
 Made with a double layer of super soft luxury fleece and sporting a lightly stuffed animal head and ears in one corner, who could resist giving them a loving squeeze?!

 Cute blankets are always a welcome baby gift.
-They are a bit like little baby drop cloths.
-Like painters, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.
+Like painters need their protective drop cloths, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.

-A plush baby blanket with a lush satin ruffle – it just doesn’t get any cozier than this!
-It’s an absolutely beautiful blend of soft and smooth textures and a perfect idea for the next new baby on your gift list.
+A plush baby blanket with a lush satin ruffle!!
+This is an absolutely beautiful blend of soft and smooth textures and a perfect idea for the next new baby on your 2023 gift list.

 Tuck a letter to Santa in one pocket, a special treat for him in the other.
 Then, leave the pillow out overnight and check in the morning to see what Santa has returned.
 Perhaps a letter back and another special treat!